woshifan1989/GTable/readme.md

 Before the function, you must assign array for options.data

-'tableOptoins' is a data repository, it can manager you data, when you redraw your table by it.
+'tableOptoins' is a data repository, it can manager you data, so you can redraw your table by it easily.

 ##skills
 It provides a number of js files, but just 'draw.js' and 'hScroll' are must, so the best choice is you only choose what you want.